DongminWu/pipicoldlua/Oop/Readme.txt

-'''Object.lua, a table for OOP.'''
+'''Object.lua, a table for Oop/'''

 This is a small project I've been working on to explore object-oriented programming (OOP) from the implementation perspective.
 Its goal is to provide Lua with minimal and reusable OOP, as well as to be easily predictable and extensible. --SebastienRoccaSerra